prog4biol/pfb2019/README.md

 ```

-<p>&nbsp;</p>

 #### Changing String Case

 Changing the case of a string is a bit different that you might first expect.
 For example, to lowercase a string we need to use a method.
-A method is a function that is specific to a object.
+A method is a function that is specific to an object.
 When we assign a string to a variable we are creating an instance of a string object.
 This object has a series of methods that will work on the data that is stored in the object.
-`lower()`
-function is one of these object methods.
+Recall that `dir()` will tell you all the methods that are available for an object.
+The `lower()` function is a string method.

-Let's do create a new string object.
+Let's create a new string object.
 ```python
 dna = "ATGCTTG"
 ```
 > Look familiar?
-It should.
-Creating a string object is what we have been doing all along.
+It should!!!
+Creating a string object is what we have been doing all along!!!
+Jeez!!!

 Now that we have a string object we can use string methods.
-The way you use a method is to append the method with a '.' to the variable name.
+The way you use a method is to put a '.' between the object and the method name.
 ```python
 >>> dna = "ATGCTTG"
 >>> dna.lower()